-The total number of shares of Common Stock outstanding at the close of business on March 18, 1998 (the "Record Date"), the Record Date for the determination of shareholders entitled to notice of and to vote at the Annual Meeting, was 27,521,170.
-Only holders of Common Stock on the Record Date are entitled to notice of and to vote at the Annual Meeting of Shareholders.
-The Company will appoint one or three employees to function as inspectors of election in advance of the meeting to tabulate votes, to ascertain whether a quorum is present, and to determine the voting results on all matters presented to shareholders.
+The total number of shares of Common Stock outstanding at the close of business on March 14, 2000 (the "Record Date"), the Record Date for the determination of shareholders entitled to notice of and to vote at the Annual Meeting, was 31,219,583.
+Only holders of Common Stock on the Record Date are entitled to notice of and to vote at the Annual Meeting.
+The Company will appoint either one or three inspectors of election in advance of the meeting to tabulate votes, to ascertain whether a quorum is present, and to determine the voting results on all matters presented to shareholders.
 A majority of all shares of Common Stock entitled to vote, represented in person or by proxy, constitutes a quorum.
 Abstentions and broker non-votes are each included in the determination of the number of shares present; however, they are not counted for the purpose of determining the election of each nominee for director.